Rational Functions on the Projective Line from a Computational Viewpoint

 By computing a Gröbner basis for the weighted homogeneous system as described above, we obtain the following degree 24 weighted hypersurface: \begin{small}

 \end{small}

-We can also compute \(\L_1\) in terms of the absolute invariants by eliminating \(u\) and \(v\).
-These computations are lengthy but express \(u\) and \(v\) as rational functions of the absolute invariants.
-Thus, the map in \cref{Phi} becomes:
+We can also compute $\L_1$ in terms of the absolute invariants by eliminating $u$ and $v$.
+These computations are lengthy but show that, on the open subset where $J_6 \neq 0$, both $u$ and $v$ can be expressed as rational functions of $(i_1,i_2, i_5)$.
+Thus the parametrization induces a rational map